Give the tech they want most, for less.

 Ionizer Purifiers

-These high-tech purifiers use electrical surfaces or needles to generate gas ions, which attach to airborn particles.
+These high-tech purifiers use electrical surfaces or needles to generate gas ions, which attach to airborne particles.
 These charged particles are then attracted to a collector plate in the purifier.

 Choosing the Right Air Purifier for Your Home